StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects: Abstract

 \section{Abstract}

 Robots operating in human environments must be able to rearrange objects into semantically-meaningful configurations, even if these objects are previously unseen.
 In this work, we focus on the problem of building physically-valid structures without step-by-step instructions.
-We propose StructDiffusion, which combines a diffusion model and an object-centric transformer to construct structures out of a single RGB-D image based on high-level language goals, such as ``set the table''.
-Our method shows how diffusion models can be used for complex multi-step 3D planning tasks.
-StructDiffusion improves success rate on assembling physically-valid structures out of unseen objects by on average $16\%$ over an existing multi-modal transformer model, while allowing us to use one multi-task model to produce a wider range of different structures.
+We propose StructDiffusion, which combines a diffusion model and an object-centric transformer to construct structures given partial-view point clouds and high-level language goals, such as ``set the table''.
+Our method can perform multiple challenging language-conditioned multi-step 3D planning tasks using one model.
+StructDiffusion even improves the success rate of assembling physically-valid structures out of unseen objects by on average $16\%$ over an existing multi-modal transformer model trained on specific structures.
 We show experiments on held-out objects in both simulation and on real-world rearrangement tasks.
-For videos and additional results, check out our website: \url{http://weiyuliu.com/StructDiffusion/}.
+Importantly, we show how integrating both a diffusion model and a collision-discriminator model allows for improved generalization over other methods when rearranging previously-unseen objects.
+For videos and additional results, see our website: \url{https://structdiffusion.github.io/}.